BarrosVentura/BarrosVentura/README.md

 My name is Adson Ventura, I'm currently working at **iCarros** as a **Front-end Developer**
 <br/><br/> :computer: Coding stack: React is my main JS framework to create and learn new things, also enhancing my skills with HTML, CSS with Grid Layout and Flexbox
 <br/><br/> :pencil2: Prototyping: I also enjoy making my user interfaces using Figma, from choosing how the basics elements will fit in the design, colors, font and storytelling
-<br/><br/> :sunglasses: About me: I like to watch nerdy stuff(with some substance), play games to relax(or try to), listen to pretty much any kind of music and normally read non-fictional books which help me grow in hard & softskills.
 <br/><br/> :mailbox: You can find me at:
 <br/><br/>
 [![Linkedin Badge](https://img.shields.io/badge/-AdsonVentura-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/adson-ventura/)](https://www.linkedin.com/in/adson-ventura/)